 The Parts of a Dental Implant

 A dental implant is a synthetic tooth root that our dentist surgically places into the jawbone.
-It is a titanium post which replaces a missing tooth and provides a strong and stable foundation for a replacement crown, bridge, or denture.
+The implant post, or titanium post, will replace a missing tooth root.
+It provides a strong and stable foundation for a replacement crown, bridge, or denture.
 Dental implants consist of three components: the titanium implant post, the abutment, and the dental prosthetic or restoration.

-- Implant post/body/fixture: This is the part of the implant that the dentist surgically places in the bone.
+- Implant post/body/fixture: This is the part of the implant that our dentist surgically places in the bone.
 It consists of a titanium alloy that the human body does not reject.
 The post will provide a stable foundation for the artificial tooth.
-Once permanently in place, the titanium will fuse to the bone and provide a stable foundation for the complete implant restoration.
+Once permanently in place, the titanium will fuse to the bone.
+Thus providing a stable foundation for the complete implant restoration.

 - The Abutment: This is the part of the implant that attaches to the post and will hold the artificial tooth or prosthetic in place.
-It is usually titanium as well.
+The abutment is titanium as well.
 The abutment connects to the implant post with a screwing motion.

 - The Dental Crown or Prosthetic: The crown is the visible part of the implant.
 We custom-build each crown to match your existing teeth.
 The crown attaches to the abutment and provides the necessary functionality and aesthetics to the complete dental implant.